aosingh/lexrs/docs/server.md

 # HTTP Server

-`lexrs-server` ships two binaries that together form a production-ready search service.
-The **writer** accepts word ingestion and manages compaction; the **reader** serves search queries from a compressed DAWG, scaling horizontally.
+The `lexrs-server` crate compiles to two binaries: **writer** and **reader**.
+They are designed to run together as a search service, but they have no shared code path at runtime — they communicate only through files on a shared volume and a Consul KV entry.

 ## Install